-Broken capillaries on the face, or spider veins, are in fact, enlarged blood vessels that occur just beneath the surface of the skin.
-Genetic features, sun exposure, sneezing, and many other factors can cause them.
+Broken blood vessels on the face, or spider veins, are enlarged capillaries that occur just beneath the surface of the skin.
+Genetics, sun exposure, sneezing, and many other factors can cause them.

-Spider veins are commonly found on the face or legs, though they may appear anywhere on the body.
-Other than their appearance, spider veins do not cause any other symptoms.
+Spider veins often occur on the face or legs, though they may appear anywhere on the body.
+Spider veins do not cause any other symptoms, and they are

 In this article, we look at the causes and treatments of broken blood vessels on the face, as well as home remedies and when to see a doctor.

-Broken blood vessels on the face can develop in anyone at any age, but some people may have a higher chance of developing them than others.
+Broken blood vessels are very common, with most adults developing them at some point.
+They can occur in any person at any age, but some may have a higher likelihood of getting them.

-Some causes of broken blood vessels on the face include:
+Some causes of and risk factors for broken blood vessels on the face include: